Insight • Search & content

 We help teams turn insight into action with clear plans, templates, and delivery support.

-The amount of content published online has grown exponentially since large language models became mainstream tools.
-Blog posts, social media updates, product descriptions, email campaigns—AI makes it all faster and cheaper.
-The internet is not running out of content.
-It is drowning in it.
+The amount of content published online has grown fast since large language models became mainstream tools.
+Blog posts, social media updates, product descriptions, email campaigns - AI makes all of it quicker and cheaper.
+The internet is not short of content.
+It is flooded.

-For creative agencies and their clients, this creates a paradox.
+For creative agencies and their clients, that creates a simple problem.
 The tools that make content easier to produce also make it harder to stand out.
-When competent content is free and abundant, competence is no longer a differentiator.
-Something else is needed.
+When competent content is available everywhere, competence stops being a differentiator.
+Something else has to do the work.

 That something is provenance.
-The "human-made" label—once implicit in all content—is becoming an explicit competitive advantage.
-Not because humans are always better writers than AI, but because human-created content carries signals of authenticity, lived experience, and genuine perspective that audiences increasingly value.
+The "human-made" label - once implied in almost all content - is becoming a clear competitive advantage.
+Not because humans are always better writers than AI, but because human-created content carries signals of authenticity, lived experience, and a real point of view that audiences increasingly value.

 The saturation problem